 Mexico seeps history and culture from every city and area you visit.
-It’s characterized by breathtaking beauty along the coastline to bustling major cities with energy that beats through the streets.
+It’s characterized by breathtaking beauty along the coastline and bustling major cities with energy that beats through the streets.

 There are so many fascinating landmarks in Mexico.
 From historic and sacred places that give you a glimpse of ancient Mayan life to museums and cathedrals in the city.
 And of course, there are tacos and tequila to be sampled in between visiting these attractions.